Michigan Limited Liability Company: Forms and Practice Manual

 - Updated LLC and LLP cases

-Vicki R. Harding is a partner in the Real Estate Practice Group in the Detroit office of Pepper Hamilton LLP, and is a member of the firm’s Sustainability, CleanTech and Climate Change Team.
+Vicki R. Harding, now practicing in Arizonia with the law firm Vicki R. Harding, PLLC, is a former partner in the Real Estate Practice Group in the Detroit office of Pepper Hamilton LLP, and was a member of the firm’s Sustainability, CleanTech and Climate Change Team.
 Ms. Harding handles commercial transactions with an emphasis on real estate and bankruptcy issues, and represents clients in a broad range of commercial matters, including debt financings and business acquisitions, as well as matters involving real estate, including real estate acquisitions and dispositions, financings and workouts, leasing and zoning.
 She received her J.D., cum laude, from Harvard Law School in 1977, following her graduation, summa cum laude, from the University of Texas at Austin in 1974, with a B.A. in mathematics.
 Ms. Harding has published and spoken on a variety of topics, including series LLCs and “piercing the veil” of LLCs.
 Ms. Harding is a member of the American College of Real Estate Lawyers, and has been listed in Who's Who Legal: USA - Real Estate and The Best Lawyers in America in both Real Estate Law and Bankruptcy and Creditor-Debtor Rights Law.

 Lisa B. Petkun is a partner in the Tax Practice Group of Pepper Hamilton LLP in Philadelphia, PA.
 Ms. Petkun received her B.A., magna cum laude, from Case Western Reserve University in 1972.
 She received her J.D., cum laude, from Temple University School of Law in 1975, where she was a member of the Law Review.
 Before joining Pepper, Ms. Petkun was a clerk for the Honorable Raymond J. Broderick of the U.S. District Court for the Eastern District of Pennsylvania, from 1975 to 1977.
 Ms. Petkun concentrates her practice on sophisticated tax planning on behalf of individuals, partnerships and corporations.
 Her areas of concentration include a full range of tax issues associated with nonprofit organizations; estate, gift and personal planning; choice of business entity; structuring bankruptcy workouts and reorganizations; taxation of lawsuit payments and recoveries; and independent contractor misclassification.
 She has co-authored numerous professional articles, including: “Beginning in 2012, New 3 Percent Withholding Applies to Medicare Payments,” Pepper Hamilton LLP Health Care Law Alert, October 2010; and “Independent Contractor Misclassification: How Companies Can Minimize the Risks,” Pepper Hamilton LLP Client Alert, April 2010.
 Ms. Petkun is a cohead of the Pepper Hamilton’s Independent Contractor Compliance Practice Group, an interdisciplinary team of more than 25 labor, tax and employee benefits attorneys.
 She co-publishes a blog on the subject at www.IndependentContractorCompliance.com.
 Ms. Petkun’s recent speaking engagements include: “Form Over Substance or Constructive Receipt – What is the substance of the Cap Gemini Cases?”
 BNA Advisory Board Meeting, July 21, 2011 (New York, NY); and “Preserving Tax-Exempt Status,” New Jersey Hospital Association Webinar, February 24, 2011.
 Ms. Petkun is a member of the Exempt Organization Committee of the American Bar Association Tax Section.